 - Freshly ground black pepper

-- 5 to 7 slices thick-cut bacon, chopped
+- 5 to 7 strips thick-cut bacon, chopped

 - 5 slices American cheese

-To top the pizza: Spoon about 1/4 cup of the aioli onto the dough and spread it evenly, leaving a 1/2-inch border of dough all around.
+- Spoon about ¼ cup of the aioli onto the dough and spread it evenly, leaving a ½-inch border of dough all around.
 (You want a thin even layer of aioli.)
 Arrange the tomato slices on top in one layer, then sprinkle on the bacon and lay the cheese slices on top, breaking them into pieces if needed to cover the pizza evenly.

-Let the pizza rest for 5 minutes, then sprinkle with a pinch of flaked sea salt and scatter on the shredded lettuce to finish.
+- Remove the pizza from the oven. and let it rest for a few minutes, then sprinkle with a pinch of salt and scatter on the lettuce.
 Slice and serve.